 The Kornegay Arena weight room was constructed in January 2014.
 The weight room features several different workout machines, weights, and medicine balls for Mount Olive student-athletes.

-Located in nearby Goldsboro, Lane Tree Golf Club. is the official practice course for the Trojan men's and women's golf teams.
-Walnut Creek Country Club and Southern Wayne Golf Country Club are also used by the golf team.
+Walnut Creek Country Club and Southern Wayne Golf Country Club serve as the Trojans two home courses.
 Walnut Creek has been the host for the Trojan annual golf tournament.
 The courses are open year-round.

 Nancy Chapman Cassell Field is the home for the Trojan softball team.
 The field is named for Nancy Chapman Cassell, sister of former University of Mount Olive athletics director Dr. Mac Cassell.
 Numerous enhancements have been made, including the addition of lights, construction of "The Best Dugouts" (through a contribution from Best Used Cars), and construction of a two-story field house, which includes coaches' offices, storage room, press box, and a concession stand.
 The field also has a brick bench behind home plate flanked by bleachers on each side, as well as a raised bleacher overlooking the centerfield fence.
 In 2016, a batting cage was added behind the right field fence.